-multiple reasons.
-First, it greatly aids in making data and processes reproducible.
-Second, it makes debugging issues in complex workflows easier.
+issues in complex workflows easier.
 Third, it allows making a comparative study of workflows.
 Questions such as "what was different between these experiments that led to this different result?" can be answered effectively.

 - Querying large amounts of campaign data for information is very challenging, as the structure of the data is not known a priori.
-This prohibits the use of database systems that rely on building relational schemas based on well structured data.
+This prohibits the use of database systems that rely of building relational schemas based on well structured data.
 Complex queries such as "what operation in the complex workflow led to this intermediate data item?", "what compression scheme leads to at least 50% reduction in data size?" are highly desired.
 The best way to index campaign data automatically is a challenging question. - Maintaining historical campaign data facilitates development of different machine learning algorithms focused on optimizing workflows, and also for effective dissemination of information to the science community.